EXPEL BLOG

 Plus, 24×7 coverage means you have the time to plan your next steps… even if that means waiting until Monday morning.

-We have a few new automated remediation steps (in addition to the ones outlined above) that consist of additional actions we can automatically take for you when responding to an incident.
+We have several automated security remediation steps (in addition to the ones outlined above) that consist of additional actions we can automatically take for you when responding to an incident.
+Modern automated incident response platforms enable these capabilities through integration with existing security tools.

 Removing malicious email